 Membrane switches, when coupled with components such as a tactile dome, graphic overlay, or integrated LEDs, can provide the designer with a host of capabilities to create the ideal custom user interface for their products.

-Screen printing works well when larger volumes are required or high-performance, functional graphics are needed, but digital printing appears to be a growing option in some areas.
+Screen printing works well when there is a need for larger volumes or high-performance, functional graphics.
+However, digital printing appears to be a growing option in some areas.

-Ono states that even though screen printing is most often used to print the circuits, other components within the membrane switch can be printed through more advanced digital technologies, and in many cases they are.
+Ono states that even though manufacturers use screen printing to print the circuits.
+Other components within the membrane switch can be printed through more advanced digital technologies, and in many cases they are.

-“The materials may be similar, flexible substrates range from 0.005 to 0.010-inches thick, although polyester is by far the choice for use in membrane switches, where polycarbonate and rigid vinyls are used for labels.
-This difference alone is significant in how the substrates are processed and techniques used to obtain maximum performance,” Bolding says.
+“The materials may be similar, flexible substrates range from 0.005 to 0.010-inches thick.
+Although polyester is by far the choice for use in membrane switches, where we use polycarbonate and rigid vinyls for labels.
+This difference alone is significant in how the substrates are processed and techniques used to obtain maximum performance” Bolding says.

 Bolding also says that while there are some similarities, companies thinking about getting involved with producing a membrane switch from outside the industry—even if they have good screen printing capability—will face significant challenges.

 In the U.S., the primary market for membrane switch printing is in the short- and micro-run space.
-This is because much of the volume manufacturing has been moved overseas.
-Membrane switches are typically produced close to the manufacturing hub.
+This is because much of the volume of manufacturing has been moved overseas.
+The production of Membrane switches takes place typically close to the manufacturing hub.